interrogator/risk/README.md

 1. install and import `corpkit`
 2. unzip corpus data

+The remainder of the notebook demonstrates our methods and findings, which you can freely manipulate if you like.

 ## IPython Notebook usability

 When running the Notebook locally, a couple of IPython extensions come in very handy: